 Our course gives you a thorough introduction to all aspects of economics, including micro and macroeconomics, and qualitative and mathematical research methods.
 Examine the decisions of individuals, the strategies of firms and the policies of individuals to understand and challenge the standard rules of economics.

-Alongside this, you also study a language, choosing from French, German, Italian, Portuguese, Spanish or Mandarin, which allows you to graduate at either Proficiency or Mastery Level, spending one year of your studies abroad.
+Alongside this, you also study a language, choosing from French, German, Italian, Portuguese or Spanish, which allows you to graduate at either Proficiency or Mastery Level, spending one year of your studies abroad.
 Throughout your course, a growing understanding of economic concepts is matched by your increasing competence with your chosen language.

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.